-Because τ leptons necessarily decay with the production of at least one neutrino, they are more tightly collimated than jets produced by QCD processes.
+Because τ leptons are relatively light and likely to be highly boosted, the hadronic decays of τ leptons result in jets which are more tightly collimated than jets produced by QCD processes.
 By insisting that none of the regions within the jet candidate (3×3 regions) have the τ -veto bit set (that is, at least one region matches one of the predefined patterns), the lateral extent of the jet can be inferred to be small and the jet labelled as a τ -jet.